-The Water Supply fund advanced \$1,000,000 to the Reclamation Project for the recycled water storage tank rehabilitation project.
+The Water Supply fund advanced \$1,000,000 to the Reclamation Project for the recycled water storage tank rehabilitation project in fiscal year ended June 30, 2020.
 This advance is to be repaid over the next two years with interest at 3.05% per annum.